Ev-Kirche-im-Rheinland/guideline-dealing_vulnerabilities/README.md

 ### low severity level
 - Low severity CVEs are those with a documented CVSS severity below 4.0
 - It is a best practice to remediate or patch low severity vulnerabilities within 120 days.

-## vulnerability scanning
-- the organization will use a vulnerability scanner to search for any weaknesses and missing patches on its IT systems.
-- the network of the organization will undergo scanning regulary
-- the vendors of servers, PCs, tablets, printers, switches, routers, and peripherals will be checked for firmware patch availability.
-- any missing patches discovered through the vulnerability scanning will be promptly installed, and any vulnerabilities found will be promptly addressed.

 ## references
 - MITRE - CVEs (https://cve.mitre.org/)